GianmarcoDIAG/syft4fond/README.md

 ### Syft

-BeSyft depends on Syft.
+The project depends on Syft.
 First, install the Boost libraries.

 ```
 sudo apt-get install libboost-dev-all